AcademySoftwareFoundation/aswf-landscape/README.md

 ## New Entries

 * Projects must be open source and hosted on or mirrored to GitHub.
-* Projects must have been used successfully in the production of a film or animated production.
+* Projects must have been used successfully in the production of a film, television program, animated content or other projects within the scope of the ASWF.
 It also should have been designed specifically for the entertainment industry.
 * Projects with at least 300 GitHub stars that clearly fit in an existing category are generally included.
 Put the project in the single category where it best fits.
 * We are unlikely to create a new category for projects as we'd rather find the best home with the current options.
 * Your project or company needs a logo and the logo needs to include the name.